 Honestly, I was getting stressed by typing this!
-At the same time I embarrassedly admit I sometimes do that, specially weekends.
+At the same time, I embarrassedly admit I sometimes do that, especially weekends.

 You cannot do 100% of everything AT ONCE.
 There’s only one you, and you need to divide your attention and dedication when multitasking.

 One effective and straight forward advice I can give you now: Do one thing at a time and take a short break away for ten minutes every hour of work!
 The word here is PRIORITISE.

 And by the way, checking your phone is NOT a break!
 I mean a MENTAL BREAK.
 RELAXATION.

 Being honest with you, Doubt is EXHAUSTING and also FRUSTRATING!
 And I don’t mean the occasional “White or Blue shirt with these trousers?” kinda question.